 Public Record Act Requests: Park Leadership has not always been willing to openly share public documents with the public.
-As a result, we have submitted several Public Records Act Requests:
+As a result, we have submitted numerous Public Records Act Requests:

 1.)
 In 2016, Park Leadership told us: “we made a mistake giving you (April 17, 2015) the 112 Traffic Collision Reports for 2010 to 2014.
 We will not provide any more Traffic Collision Reports for Mount Diablo State Park.”